BrownieO/conlang-notes/Lexavelo/index.md

 ![Coat of arms of the project](./Lexavelo_logo1.jpg)

 ## Introduction
-The [Léxavelo](https://youtube.com/@Lexavelo-language-commitee) project is a closed community themed around an English-based cant.
+The Léxavelo project is a closed community themed around an English-based cant.
 Its creator wishes to open the community around a complete auxlang.

 The creator, Classicuscool, is an Asian student and gamer who tries to speak English and Spanish.

+The official wiki is [here](https://lexavelo-official.fandom.com/wiki/Lexavelo_Official_Wiki).

 ## Alphabet
 Lexavelo uses the Spanish alphabet, plus the rare letters Á and É.